At first glance, a 401(k) plan may look like a hodgepodge of pie charts and indecipherable rules.

 How much do your employees want to invest in their 401(k)s?

-Even if your business is tiny, the higher setup fees for a full 401(k) may be worth it if you have a lot of high earners such as lawyers, medical staff, or engineers.
+Even if your business is tiny, the higher setup fees for a full 401(k) (rather than a SIMPLE 401(k)) may be worth it if you have a lot of high earners such as lawyers, medical staff, or engineers who want to contribute as much as possible.

 How much can your business commit to giving?

 The great thing about 401(k) plans is that they help lower your tax burden because you can deduct any contributions as a business expense.
 It also gives employees the ability to have their own contributions automatically withdrawn before taxes are taken out.
-Then, you can pad that amount by matching whatever your worker added to the pot.
+Then, you can pad that amount by contributing a flat amount or matching whatever your worker added to the pot (usually up to a certain percent or amount).

 Take your financial projections into account while choosing a plan.
 If your profits zigzag around and you’re a smaller company, a SEP-IRA allows you to adjust your yearly contribution from zero to 25 percent of a person’s income.
 On the flip side, a SIMPLE-IRA allows you to only add up to three percent.